 Sleep Problems Are Widespread

 The Centers for Disease Control and Prevention estimates that anywhere from 50 million to 70 million U.S. adults have sleep disorders or wakefulness disorders (excessive sleepiness during the day).
 In fact, over a third of adult respondents to a 2009 nationwide study reported less than seven hours of sleep during a typical 24-hour period (seven to nine hours per night are recommended).
-Young and middle-age adults report less sleep, as do blacks.
+Young and middle-age adults report less sleep.
+Among racial and ethnic groups, Black Americans report sleeping few hours.

 Sleep deprivation makes even routine daily tasks more difficult.
 Especially severe, 1,550 deaths and over 40,000 injuries in the United States annually are due to sleepy drivers, according to the National Department of Transportation.